Richard Ravalli, Ph.D.

 - B.A., California State University, Stanislaus.

 Professor Ravalli has been teaching History at Jessup since 2011.
-His areas of expertise are the American frontier, California history, and American cinema.
+His areas of expertise are the Western frontier, California history, and American film and television.
 He enjoys historical field trips and engaging with students on undergraduate research projects.